Here you can briefly discuss what your organization has to offer potential members.

 and alumni students, going beyond 'careers advice' in its traditional forms of the past.

 Established institutional higher education frameworks make change extremely challenging.

 However the universities that are ahead of the market in adapting their business models to

 leverage new trends will be most able to adjust to change will be able to transform

 perceptions of their prestige and status.

-The 2019 European HES Development Summit will specifically address:
+The European HES Development Summit will specifically addresses:

 - Higher Education System Development in the Digital Age: Overview of the

 latest developments and challenges in higher education delivery.

 - Improving higher education marketing strategy across conventional and